Ask your plant question

 "Those trees to which I did not tie mothballs to are loaded with whiteflies and eggs.
 However the interesting thing is those trees which have the mothballs hanging from them have no, none, nada whiteflies, eggs, bugs of any kind."

-Keeping your plants clean, on a schedule, is the best way to thwart the bugs.
+Keeping your plants clean, on a schedule, is the best way to thwart bugs.
 Regular washing with water will keep leaf pores clean and rinse away insects even before you see them.
 For small plants, rinse in the sink for 20-30 seconds or your bath tub and be sure to clean the stems, leaf axils and especially the undersides of all the leaves.
 For larger plants, use a sponge or soft cloth and wash all parts monthly or more often

 NEVER use commercial leaf "shine" products as these clog leaf pores and are very bad for all plants